Lowell man dies in fatal crash off I-49

-Jesse L. McCombs, 39, was driving northbound on Interstate 49 at 9:30 a.m. when the vehicle exited the roadway to the right and proceed offroad for about 800 feet, a state police fatal accident report states.
+Jesse L. McCombs, 39, was northbound on Interstate 49 at 9:30 a.m. when the vehicle exited the roadway to the right and proceeded off road for about 800 feet, a state police fatal accident report states.

 Weather conditions were dry and clear at the time of the crash.